Different Research Approaches

 Participatory research is also carried out by experts, but they involve the research subjects in some aspects of the research.
 The balance of power is still in favour of the experts but local communities get to play some role.

-In ER the communities retain the ownership of the research in all its phases, while the experts play a supporting role.
-Thus, the balance of power lies with the communities.
+In Emancipatory Research the communities and the groups of persons retain the ownership of the research in all its phases, while the experts play a supporting role.
+Thus, the balance of power lies with the marginalised persons.

 The above descriptions of different kinds of researches are superficial and simplified.
 There can be numerous variations in each kind of research approach.
 How an approach is implemented also depends on the backgrounds, sensibilities and life-experiences of persons involved in the research.

 To understand and appreciate emancipatory research, we need to understand the different ways in which we think about and understand the processes of oppression and marginalisation.
-This will be the subject of my next post.
-Since my personal experience is mainly with disabled persons, my next post will focus on how we understand disability and how that understanding influences our research.
+This will be the subject of my next post, which will focus on how we understand disability and how that understanding influences our research.

-Note: The images used with this post come from a scientific research project in which a disability survey was carried out in the Mandya district (Karnataka), India.
+The images used with this post come from a quantitative research project in which a disability survey was carried out in the Mandya district (Karnataka), India.